Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 $max\_waiting\_time = max(TTFT, max(TPOT))$

-This metric characterizes the maximum time interval a user experiences between receiving tokens after submitting a request.
+This metric characterizes the maximum wait time between receiving new tokens after submitting a request.
 A larger $max\_waiting\_time$ indicates longer waiting periods, signaling more severe starvation.

 To mitigate starvation, our algorithm implements three mechanisms:
 - Increment a request's starvation count when it isn't executed in a scheduling step